gamer01/foodsharing.de-notifier/README.md

+## What it does
 This tool will login on your foodsharing page, check your firms for pickups with empty slots and send emails as a notification
+### Features
+- sends email notifications
+- trys to send as little emails as possible (only send a mail if a empty slot moves into the configured time window)

+## Installation
-It is very useful to run this as a daily cron-job
+It is very useful to run this as a daily cron-job, such that emails are sent automatically

-The tool will create a json-file with the current pickups with empty slots, to prevent from sending emails when acutally not new information occured
+## Configuration:

-## Two additional files need to be created
+### Two additional files need to be created
 example emails.txt

     max.mustermann@mailbox.org